CriticalSolutionsNetwork/M365FoundationsCISReport/README copy.md

 ## Module Dependencies

 The `M365FoundationsCISReport` module relies on several other PowerShell modules to perform its operations.
-Ensure these modules are installed with the specified versions before using this module.
+The default run ensures these modules are installed with the specified versions.
+Use -NoModuleCheck to skip this step if you have installed the required modules previously and would like to suppress any output for automated runs.

 ### Required Modules for Audit Functions